linuxfanboy4/moo-os/README.md

    ```

 3. **Start Exploring**:
-   Once MOO-OS is running, type `help` to see a list of available commands and start exploring the cow-themed world!
+   Once MOO-OS is running, type `help` to see a list of available commands and start exploring the cow-themed world

 ## Usage Examples